-Classic baked apples – made in the air fryer (or oven!)
-Filled with butter, honey, and apple pie spice, then topped with cinnamon whipped cream.
-Such an easy and wonderful dessert to embrace this versatile fruit.
-Great for Fall apple picking or anytime!
+Classic Baked Apples, filled with butter, brown sugar, walnuts, and apple pie spice.
+It’s such an easy and wonderful dessert to embrace this versatile fruit.
+Great for fall apple picking or anytime!

 Baked apples have got to be one of the easiest, most foolproof dessert recipes!